What is Hypothyroidism?

 Symptoms of Hypothyroidism in Dogs

-Slowed metabolism affects every body system, and can cause signs that can vary from dog to dog.
-They include:
+There are quite a few symptoms to look out for.
+This is because slowed metabolism affects every part of the body and so causes signs that can vary from dog to dog.

 - Lethargy